 A "Content Editor" is anyone that creates or edits content anywhere on nutrition.tufts.edu.
 These best practices should be reviewed periodically by all Content Editors.
 View our Best Practices for Content Editors.

 Looking to submit an event to our calendar?
 Head over here.

 Looking for optimal image dimensions for the Friedman website?
 Visit our Friedman image dimensions guide.

 Don't see what you need?
 Request it and we'll do our best to help you out.

 Annie DeVane, Director of Communications & Web Strategies

 Annie is responsible for major content strategies, planning the Friedman web landscape, and strategic communications planning for the school.
 Annie is experienced in building with Drupal and serves on Tufts' Strategic Communications Council.

 Sarah creates the majority of the content (writing, illustrations, general design) seen on our website and other channels and also runs the main Friedman School social media accounts.
 She holds one-on-one consultations with any Friedman School member who needs help effectively using social media to promote and communicate their research to the public.

 P: (617) 636-3718

-Nick creates and cares for all of the Friedman websites both front-end and back.
-He will hold one-on-one consultations with Friedman School members to determine the digital needs for projects.
+This position will create and care for all of the Friedman websites both front-end and back.
+They will hold one-on-one consultations with Friedman School members to determine the digital needs for projects.
 The majority of the Friedman sites are run on the Drupal CMS.